-Employee details

-Name Job title

-Department Contact number
+Employee details Name Job title Department Contact number

 Manager's detail

 Name Job title

 Department Contact number

-Question Response Notes 1.
-Have you received a shielding letter?
+Question Response Notes Have you received a shielding letter?
 Yes/No Employee should already be safely shielded at home.
-Please move to Q6 Do you have an underlying health condition?
+Please move to Q6 2.
+Do you have an underlying health condition?
+Yes/No If yes, is the CCG already aware (of so who was advised and when?)
+Details of health condition including how well it is controlled: 3.
 Are you currently pregnant?
-Yes/No If yes, is the CCG already aware (of so who was advised and when?)
-Yes/No Details of health condition including how well it is controlled: Existing guidance identifies that pregnant women over 28 weeks should be regarded as at increased risk and recommended to stay at home.
+Yes/No Existing guidance identifies that pregnant women over 28 weeks should be regarded as at increased risk and recommended to stay at home.
 For pregnant women with underlying health conditions at any stage of pregnancy a more precautionary approach is required and ethnicity should be included in the consideration and discussion between healthcare staff and managers.
 Where pregnancy is under 28 weeks gestation working in a patient facing environment should be on the basis that the risk assessment supports this.
-4. Are you involved in healthcare delivery/support which may expose you to known or suspected COVID-19 patients?
-Yes/No Is adequate PPE being provided?
-Do any other measures need to be taken to protect the individual e.g. a change of working pattern or location?
+4. Are you involved in healthcare delivery/support which may expose you to known or Yes/No Is adequate PPE being provided?
+Do any other measures need to be taken to protect the individual e.g. a taken to protect the individual e.g. a change of working pattern or location?

-- 5. Does you work require you to Yes/No have extensive essential close contact (less than 2 meters) with patients/members of the public/colleagues but who are not known or suspected COVID-19 patients? - 6.
-Does the employee have any Yes/No specific worries or anxieties related to COVID-19 that they would like us to be aware of?
+5. Does you work require you to have extensive essential close contact (less than 2 meters) with patients/members of the public/colleagues but who are not known or suspected COVID-19 patients?

+Yes/No